bhakti0302/RepoMind/README.md

 # RepoMind - Intelligent Coding Assistant

 RepoMind is an AI-powered coding assistant that provides intelligent code understanding and generation capabilities.
-The project consists of a VS Code extension for the user interface and a codebase analysis system for deep code understanding.
+The project consists of a codebase analysis system for deep code understanding and a VS Code extension for the user interface.

-## Features (Implemented)
+## Features

-### VS Code Extension
-- Basic chat interface with modern UI
-- Status bar integration
-- Command palette integration
-- Welcome message with suggestions

 ### Codebase Analysis System
 - AST parsing with Tree-sitter for multiple languages